GabeItchy/Schooliosis/Humanities/Rights and Freedom/04042022 Aboriginal and Torres Strait Islander Early Activism.md

 It was managed by Aboriginal residents without much interference from government.

 1906 - Aboriginal Protection Board became mor einvolved and placed settlers in charge of the mission.

+1938 - Arthur McGuiggan is appointed to manage the mission.
+He is notriously cruel and brutal in his treatment of Aboriginal peoples.

+He withheld rations as punishment, witheld medical treatment and beat and remove people who chalanged him.

+With the help of William Cooper, who used to be a resident of the mission, the residents petitioned the Aboriginal Protection Board to remove him without success.